 5. 7 Commando Beach

-Our last, and least favorite, stop was the famous 7 commando beach.
+Our last, and least favourite stop on our private boat tour in El Nido was the famous 7 commando beach.
 This is also the last stop for tour A, so we definitely didn’t get to experience the peace and quiet of previous islands.
 It was loud, crowded and at least 30 boats were blocking the shore.
 We wanted to snorkel, but the boats kept coming in and out and we really didn’t feel like having an accident.
 So we decided to walk a little lower down the beach by the beach-volley place, to sunbathe.
 This is the only place we would skip.
 However, if you like a lively island party to end your private tour with, then you’re in for a treat!

 Combination and party boat tours are currently forbidden in El Nido.
 This new policy has been implemented to help minimize the negative impact of tourism in El Nido.
 These attempts are made to limit the number of tourists visiting El Nido’s most popular destinations (Big Lagoon, Small Lagoon, Secret Beach).
 You will find that there are still tour offices going around this rule though.